mendix/docs/APM/index.md

 title: "Application Performance Monitor (APM)"
 space: "Application Performance Monitor"
 ---

-The Application Performance Monitor is a solution that helps analyzing performance issues as well as help support people analyzing runtime behaviour.
+The Application Performance Monitor is a solution that helps to analyze performance issues as well as support users in analyzing runtime behaviour.

 This is the home of the documentation for the APM Tool.